-Suffice it to say, though, that pretty much all of my days since then have been anticlimactic.
-They’re all “go to work, read to the kids, sweat through a run, fold some laundry” and ever-so-rarely are they “get engaged, drink beer, get pregnant” kinds of days.
+Suffice it to say, though, pretty much all of my days since then have been anticlimactic.
+There were thousands of days of “go to work, read to the kids, sweat through a run, fold some laundry” and ever-so-rarely have there been “get engaged, drink beer, get pregnant” kinds of days.
 I suppose, though, that a girl can only have so many splendid Whopper Days; otherwise, I’d have a whole lot of husbands, hangovers, and kids.
 And frankly, one or two of each is about all I can handle.
 Ask both my husbands.
 They’ll attest to my treating them with an air of benign neglect.
 Fortunately, they are a comfort to each other.

 All I knew was that I was pregnant, and the hospital in our town would confirm that but would not have me see a doctor or midwife until the end of the first trimester.
 So I took some vitamins, ate a lot of Ben and Jerry’s, exercised, and dreamed an entire life for the child inside of me.

-Until one night–the last night of that first trimester–when I got off the couch after watching some bad reality tv and went to the bathroom.
+Until one night–the last night of that first trimester–when I got off the couch after watching some reality tv and went to the bathroom.
 After pulling down my shorts, I discovered the pregnant woman’s nightmare: blood.
 Lots of it.
-And when I sat down on the toilet, there was an explosion of more blood, along with many miscellaneous floating bits…of tissue.
+And when I sat down on the toilet, there was an explosion of more blood, along with many miscellaneous floating bits of tissue.